 iii.
 If a Retake is received (either initially or after a Revise and Resubmit), the student will be asked to redo the empirical research critique the following year with the next year’s cohort.
 Students in this position will still be able to prepare and defend their dissertation proposal, but they may be ineligible for certain dissertation grants that require proof of candidacy.

 The Empirical Research Critique process culminates in a meeting between all students and the faculty committee to review the exam.
-At this meeting, the student will have the opportunity to ask questions and clarify any content covered and to get more nuanced feedback about their performance.
+At this meeting, the student will have the opportunity to ask questions and clarify any content covered and to get more nuanced feedback about their work.

 Specialty Area Paper